essykings/python-datetime/README.md

 ```

-### Practical examples
+### Practical Examples

-If the string is in the form of ‘Oct 17 2019 9:00PM’, then we can convert it in this way.
+If the string is in the form of "Oct 17 2019 9:00PM", then you can convert it in this way.

 ```python
 date_string = 'Oct 17 2019 9:00PM'